FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/boostssl.md

 ## 5. Case

-`bcos-boostssl 'in' FISCO-Use in BCOS ':
+Use of 'bcos-boostssl' in 'FISCO-BCOS':

 - `bcos-cpp-sdk`: Use 'boostssl' as the client to connect to the node 'rpc', see:
   - [github](<https://github.com/FISCO-BCOS/bcos-cpp-sdk/blob/3.2.0/bcos-cpp-sdk/SdkFactory.cpp#L82>)
   - [gitee](<https://gitee.com/FISCO-BCOS/bcos-cpp-sdk/blob/3.2.0/bcos-cpp-sdk/SdkFactory.cpp#L82>)
-- `FISCO-BCOS rpc 'module: Use 'boostssl' as the server to provide 'RPC' services for both the 'http' and 'websocket' protocols.
+- 'FISCO-BCOS rpc' module: Use 'boostssl' as the server to provide 'RPC' services for both the 'http' and 'websocket' protocols.
 For more information, see:
   - [github](<https://github.com/FISCO-BCOS/FISCO-BCOS/blob/v3.2.0/bcos-rpc/bcos-rpc/RpcFactory.cpp#L310>)
   - [gitee](<https://gitee.com/FISCO-BCOS/FISCO-BCOS/blob/v3.2.0/bcos-rpc/bcos-rpc/RpcFactory.cpp#L310>)